pts/tinyveracrypt/README.txt

 Supported hashes:

 * (TL;DR The recommended and default hash is SHA-512.)
-* (TL;DR Supports all hashes supported by VeraCrypt and TrueCrypt, plus the most common hashes used with LUKS1.)
+* (TL;DR Supports all hashes supported by VeraCrypt and TrueCrypt (except for streeblog, which is supported by VeraCrypt), plus the most common hashes used with LUKS1.)
 * sha512 (SHA-512)
 * sha384 (SHA-384)
 * sha256 (SHA-256)